ebzzry/ebzzry.github.io/en/src/words.md

 - Reality is relative.<br>

-- Take care of your shell; it’s the only one that you have.<br>
+- Take care of your shell, because it’s the only one that you have.<br>

 - In the grand scale of the universe, human lives are insignificant.
 We are selfish with our lives